 What Is Constant Contact?

-Constant Contact is one of the most popular email marketing service providers on the market.
-They specialize in sending mass emails, managing your email lists, and running effective email newsletter campaigns.
+Constant Contact is an online marketing and email campaign platform.
+It is one of the most popular email marketing service providers on the market.
+It specializes in sending mass emails, managing your email lists, and running effective email newsletter campaigns.

 We did a deep dive into their features, which you can see in our full Constant Contact review.

-Now, they understand that it can be quite overwhelming for small businesses to start their own email list.
-Constant Contact makes sure that even absolute beginners can run their email campaigns like a pro.
+Constant Contact knows that starting an email list can feel overwhelming for small business owners.
+So, they make sure that even absolute beginners can run their email campaigns like a pro.

 In the following sections, we will cover the two methods for connecting Constant Contact to WordPress.
 Here’s a quick overview of all the things we will cover: